AdrianHL/mtg-identify/README.md

 ## Usage

 1. **Open the application**: Simply open `index.html` in a modern web browser
+2. **Upload your inventory (optional but recommended)**:
+   - Click "Upload Inventory (CSV)" to upload your card collection
+   - CSV format: `quantity, card name` (first column is quantity, second is card name)
+   - Example: `2,Lightning Bolt` or `1,Annie Joins Up`
+   - Your inventory is saved to localStorage and persists across sessions
-2. **Upload images**: Click the upload area or drag and drop card images
+3. **Upload images**: Click the upload area or drag and drop card images
-3. **Process**: Click "Process Images" to analyze the uploaded cards
+4. **Process**: Click "Process Images" to analyze the uploaded cards
-4. **View results**:
+5. **View results**:
-   - Switch between "Identified Cards" and "Unidentified Cards" tabs
+   - **Identified and Wanted** - Cards identified but not in your inventory
+   - **Identified and Owned** - Cards identified and already in your inventory
+   - **Unidentified** - Cards that couldn't be identified
    - View card names and confidence scores
    - Click "Show OCR text" to see what was extracted
-5. **Download**: Download identified or unidentified images as needed
+6. **Download**: Download wanted, owned, or unidentified images separately

 ## Improving Accuracy with Card Name Database